Storm Betty brings half a months rain to Northern Ireland as winds batter coastal areas

-After double yellow weather warnings Storm Betty brings half a months rain to Northern Ireland as winds batter coastal areas
+After double yellow weather warnings Storm Betty brings half a months rain to Northern Ireland overnight as winds batter coastal areas with localised flooding

 It has been reported that Northern Ireland received half of the normal August rainfall overnight.
 Northern Ireland had been under a double yellow weather warning for wind and rain.